N. Korea Says Successfully Tested Multiple-warhead Missile - UrduPoint

 N. Korea Says Successfully Tested Multiple-warhead Missile

-Seoul, (APP - UrduPoint / Pakistan Point News - 27th Jun, 2024) North Korea claimed to have successfully tested its multiple-warhead missile capability, state media said Thursday, as dozens more trash-laden balloons from Pyongyang landed in the South.
+Seoul, (APP - UrduPoint / Pakistan Point News - 27th Jun, 2024) North Korea successfully tested its multiple-warhead missile capability, state media said Thursday, as dozens more trash-laden balloons from Pyongyang landed in the South.

 Relations between the two Koreas are at one of their lowest points in years, with Pyongyang ramping up weapons testing while bombarding the South with balloons full of trash it says are in retaliation to similar missives sent northwards by activists in the South.